spruce-bruce/hapi-functional-ddd/README.md

 ```

 ### Modules in a DDD system
 DDD defines a module as a group of related domain objects and functions.
-Modules define strict interfaces that must not be broken.
+The Domain Model defines strict interfaces between modules that must not be broken.
 In this example I express modules in the code with this directory structure:

 ```
 /src